vezzolter/DSA/Algorithms/RNG/MiddleSquareMethod/MiddleSquareMethod.md

 ## Common Use Cases
-- **Education** — algorithm is used only in educational context.
+- **Education** — PRNG is used only in educational context.
 Its inefficiency, bad randomness distribution period and insecurity make it largely obsolete in modern software development context, even for niche applications.

 ## Some Practical Problems
-- Refer to RNG's practical problems
+- Refer to [RNG's Practical Problems](../RNG.md#some-practical-problems) for examples of problems that explore randomness as a fundamental concept.